CentralFloridaAttorney/dataspoon/README.md

 ### dbtool.DBTool()

-DBTool allows you to access any MySQL database using Python.
-DBTool has a default database and table.
-DBTool uses get and put commands to store key/value pairs.
-Rows are identified by the value in a column named link_key.
+DBTool allows you to easily create, access, and modify MySQL databases using Python, and uses simple get and put commands to access key/value pairs.

 For example, you can set and get a key/value pair to ('ala'/'kazam') in a row that is referenced by the link_key ('xyzzy'):

 ````
 DBTool().put('xyzzy', 'ala', 'kazam')
 value = DBTool().get('xyzzy', 'ala')